suvadip31/portfolio/Market Stock Price Prediction/readme.md

 ## Summary

 1. Built a machine learning model in Python that efficiently predicts market stock prices of Google Inc.
-2. Implemented XGBoost algorithm and performed cross-validation to migitate overfitting.
+2. Implemented XGBoost algorithm and performed cross-validation to mitigate overfitting.
 3. Performed hyper-parameter tuning using GridSearchCV, improving model efficiency by 26.9%.
 4. Deployed the trained model on test data, comapared the predictions with observations, and identified its key predictors.